 Gamification in workplace diversity training immediately brings different groups together as they work to solve a problem or reach a goal.
 In the best-case scenario, employees can interact on the platform as they learn and apply a new skill together.

-Think of all of the online gamers across the globe, playing the same game and communicating via headset with total strangers of all backgrounds.
+Think of all of the online gamers across the globe, playing the same game and communicating via headsets with strangers of all backgrounds.
 Imagine your employees working together in a similar way without regard to differences.
 Gamification can make that magic happen.

 Traditional diversity trainings feature reluctant (and sometimes angry and actively resistant) employees stuffed into a boardroom for hours at a time.